 The low weight of the binoculars and the fairly compact pack size is practical so that you can easily stow them in your backpack or bag and have them quickly to hand when you need them.
 A straightforward simple binocular that performs satisfactorily, the price-performance ratio is really good.

 What the manufacturer absolutely needs to improve is the datasheet, which requires more precise specifications.
 Important data such as near focus setting, eye relief, and type of prism coating are not given at all and some are even wrong, such as a field of view of 114 meters/1000m, which will hardly be correct in a 12x magnification.
 If I aim at objects on the horizon with the binoculars and estimate the degrees between the two objects, then the field of view seems to be about 90 m.

 A disadvantage is the rather low eye relief, which is sufficient for people with normal vision, but the instrument is useless for people who always need to wear glasses.
 The eyecups aren’t really well thought out either, they twist out way too far considering the short eye relief, so remember not to twist more than halfway out otherwise the field of view will shrink.

 Unfortunately, the instrument is not waterproof, so you must take extra care in extreme weather.
 Here is a budget binocular from UScamel that is waterproof.
 If you spend a lot of time outdoors on birding excursions hunting trips, or hiking and trekking, you always have to expect the weather to suddenly change and get really bad.
 So it is better if you pay attention to a waterproof and fog-proof rating when buying binoculars.

-In conclusion, even if the optical performance is not spectacular, considering the low price there is nothing to complain about.
-If you need more and better optical performance, like more depth of field, more edge sharpness, waterproof and foolproof features, you have to spend a little more money.
+In conclusion, even if the optical performance is not spectacular, considering the incredibly low price there is nothing to complain about.
+If you need more and better optical performance, like more depth of field, more edge sharpness, and waterproof and fog proof features, you have to spend a little more money.

 See the Koolertron 12×42 Binoculars on: koolertron.com